How to Unblock a Shower Drain Without Chemicals

 - Rubber gloves (optional)

-You can pour one cup of baking powder down your drain followed by one Cup of white vinegar.
-It is best to protect your drain immediately with a towel or a rag to ensure the reaction doesn’t get beyond control!
+Place one teaspoon of baking soda into the drainage, followed by one Cup of white vinegar.
+Then cover the drain immediately with a towel or rag so that the reaction doesn’t get beyond control!

 Step 4: Wait